concord-consortium/lara/README.md

 ## Getting started

-1. Check out the code
+1. Check out the code: if you have access, use git clone git@github.com:concord-consortium/lightweight-standalone.git

+otherwise, use

         git clone https://github.com/pjmorse/lightweight-standalone.git

-2. Install the necessary gems
+2. Install the necessary gems:

         cd lightweight-standalone
         bundle install

-3. Initialize the database, with seed data
+3. Initialize the database, with seed data:

         rake db:drop db:create db:migrate db:seed

+(If you would prefer to start with an empty database, leave the `db:seed` off the end.)

 4. Launch the application

         rails s

-6. Browse to the app in your browser: [http://localhost:3000/activity/](http://localhost:3000/activity/)
+6. Browse to the app in your browser: [http://localhost:3000/](http://localhost:3000/)

+## Deploying

+If you have rights to deploy to [http://lightweight-mw.concord.org](http://lightweight-mw.concord.org)

+        cap deploy

+should be sufficient to deploy from the master branch of this repository.
+If you're using a different branch, or deploying to a different server, you will want to edit `config/deploy.rb`.

 ## Running RSpec tests
 From the main plugin directory, run